 This (historical) line of thought in fact echoes an archaeologically based argumentation.
-Already in 1977 F. Kolb sought to rebut current attempts to see Archaic building, religious and cultural activities in Athens as part of a determined social and political programme developed by Peisistratos and his sons.
+Already in 1977 F. Kolb226 sought to rebut current attempts to see Archaic building, religious and cultural activities in Athens as part of a determined social and political programme developed by Peisistratos and his sons.
 He concluded that none of the activities ascribable to the tyrant and his sons embodied an anti-aristocratic policy, but were on the contrary "eine Variante der Adelsherschaft".
-Shapiro, in his aforementioned study, has reexamined all the evidence for Peisistratid internal and external political activities and shown the enormous growth and expansion which Athenian cult underwent during the time of the tyrannies.
-However, the extent to which Peisistratos and his descendants encouraged this increased cultic activity remains uncertain, since much of the Peistratid cult activity had begun before Peisistratos and continued after his death.
+227 Shapiro, in his aforementioned study, has reexamined all the evidence for Peisistratid internal and external political activities and shown the enormous growth and expansion which Athenian cult underwent during the time of the tyrannies.
+However, the extent to which Peisistratos and his descendants encouraged this increased cultic activity remains uncertain, since much of the Peistratid cult activity had begun before Peisistratos and continued after his tion against Kübler's theory is formed by Grabhügel G itself.
+If Grabhügel G did commemorate Solon, it is most surprising that the tumulus was neglected as a monument (turned into a children's cemetery) in those centuries, that - as we saw above - were most likely to have revived his memory, namely the 5th and 4th.
+We should also note that Kübler does not identify the persons buried in the secondary burials forming a circle and resembling "Solon's grave", as also pointed out by R. Stupperich.229 Finally, his theory does not take into account the formal similarities between the circle-burials of Grabhügel G and the primary burial of Südhügel.